George Sherman | The Tulsa Kid

 whirling around to lively Mexican-style music, and dressed in Spanish-looking clothes.

 Her dance numbers are terrific.
-They show Sherman's enthusiasm for all things Hispanic.
+They show George Sherman's enthusiasm for all things Hispanic.

 They recall a bit the lively dancers in The Crime Doctor's Courage.